Scale Where It Matters: Training-Free Localized Scaling for Diffusion Models: Experiments and Analysis

+\myparagraph{Parameter Sensitivity ($k$, $r$, $t_0$).} As shown in Fig.~\ref{fig:ParameterAnalysis}(1), LoTTS is robust across a wide range of hyperparameters.
+Performance peaks at $k{=}2$ refinements, as two attempts provide sufficient stochastic diversity to fix most artifacts.
+A moderate mask ratio $r{=}50\%$ works best: smaller masks miss defects while larger ones overwrite clean regions.
+The noise injection step $t_0$ balances preservation and refinability -- mid-range steps suit SD2.1/SDXL, while FLUX benefits from earlier injection due to its rapid convergence.

-\myparagraph{Scaling Efficiency.} As shown in Fig.~\ref{fig:scaling}, LoTTS reaches Best-of-$N$ performance with far fewer samples, yielding $2.8\times$–$3.3\times$ speedups on SD2.1 and SDXL and up to $4\times$ on FLUX.
-The larger speedup on stronger models shows that even high-quality generators still leave local defects that LoTTS can efficiently fix, positioning localized TTS as an increasingly essential tool in the next generation of large generative models.
+\myparagraph{Scaling Efficiency.} As shown in Fig.~\ref{fig:scaling}(2), LoTTS reaches the same HPS as Best-of-$N$ with $2.8\times$--$3.3\times$ fewer samples on SD2.1 and SDXL, and up to $4\times$ fewer on FLUX, with larger savings on stronger models.